datarashutosh/golib/README.md

 # go
-The repository is home to several Golang projects created by Ashutosh Datar.
+The repository is home to several Golang libraries created by Ashutosh Datar.